 How do you deal with Writer’s Block?

 I take a break.
-I play on the Playstation, I watch a film, I read a book, I go for a walk… I do anything away from my computer screen.
+I watch a film, I read a book, I go for a walk… I do anything away from my computer screen.
 When I return to my work with fresh eyes I can normally solve the problem.

 What is your typical writer’s day?

-There is no typical day or me as my life is varied.
-I try to write everyday.
-If I’m stuck on the train to work I’ll write some notes on my phone, I’ll scribble down a paragraph or two on my lunch break, If I find myself home alone for an hour I’ll normally be writing.
+I try to write everyday but sometimes work and family commitments forbid me from doing so.
+If I’m stuck on the train to work I’ll write some notes on my phone, I’ll scribble down a paragraph or two on my lunch break, if I find myself home alone for an hour I’ll normally be writing.
 I find I write best in twenty-minute bursts.
 Write for twenty minutes, then a five minute break where I make a cup of tea, watch a Youtube video, procrastinate and then return to my writing,

 What is your process of writing a novel?